Military Veteran Recruitment Events

-With 80+ in-person hiring events in 30+ locations nationwide each year, including military bases and virtual hiring events, we place employers and veteran job seekers in engaging settings that promote networking, conversations, and on-site interviews.
+With 80+ nationwide hiring events yearly in 30+ locations, including military bases, we place employers and veteran job seekers in engaging settings that promote networking, conversations, and on-site interviews.

 Many organizations go directly from meeting candidates to conducting on-site interviews, frequently making job offers on the spot.
 Multiple hires at a single event occur frequently, reducing a company’s overall cost-per-hire.

 In serving their country, veterans have trained to become your organization’s greatest assets, bringing maturity, leadership, teamwork and technical training.

 Partner with the nation’s leading military-to-civilian hiring firm to help you connect with this skilled talent pool.

 New in 2021: We've enhanced our exhibitor packages to include up to 30 days of unlimited manual job postings on RecruitMilitary's job board for no extra cost!